g0rbe/CEH/17_Hacking_Mobile_Platforms.md

 #### MDM Functions

-- Enforce device to be locked after certail failed login
+- Enforce device to be locked after certain failed login
 - Enforce strong password policy for all BYOD
 - MDM can detect attempt of hacking BYOD device and then limit the network access of the affected device
-- Enforce confidentility by using enryption as per organization's policy
+- Enforce confidentiality by using encryption as per organization's policy
 - Administration and implementation of Data Loss Prevention (DLP)

 ## MDM Deployment Methods